 ABOUT THE APPLE SILICON ECOSYSTEM

-All DAW, plugin and peripheral device manufacturers are similarly impacted by this change.
+All DAW, plugin (VST/AU) and peripheral device manufacturers are similarly impacted by this change.
 If you are using or considering making the switch to Apple silicon devices, it is important to have your expectations in check.
 Initial software compatibility, stability and performance is patchy across device and software manufacturers.
 Apple has tipped both software and hardware developers on their head, and it will take some time for native Apple silicon support to become commonplace.
 In the case of plugins, and particularly those no longer in development, this may mean greatly increased risk of crashes or end of life on the macOS platform.

 We look forward to the future and seeing where Apple silicon can take the competition amongst CPU vendors.
 The more CPU performance you have, the more you can do.
 However, we appreciate your patience while we work through the issues and deliver the FL Studio performance you expect.